immich-app/immich/docs/docs/FAQ/Machine-Learning-FAQ.md

 If you installed several models and chose not to use some of them, it might be worth deleting the old models that are in immich_model-cache.

-To be able to do this you can run:
+To do this you can run:

 - `docker run -it --rm -v immich_model-cache:/mnt ubuntu bash`
 - `cd mnt`